Updated: August 4, 2016

 Tips and Recommendations

 - Tulum has the best beach along the Yucatan coast.
 Great sand and swimmable surf.

 - Book far in advance for the best hotels on the Tulum beach.
 3 months in advance is good, 6 months better.

-- High season is December, January, July, and August when it’s even more important to find hotels early.
+- High season is December, January, February, July, and August when it’s even more important to find hotels early.

 - Tulum does not have any mega-resorts or all-inclusives.
 The places listed below are small boutique-style hotels with lots of character.

 - The food in and around Tulum is amazing and one of the highlights of the town.
 These are my favorite restaurants.

-The 12 Best Hotels in Tulum
+The 20 Best Hotels in Tulum

 Hotel phone: +52 984-806-4505

-- Zamas Hotel • moderate • Check Prices
+- Zamas Hotel – moderate

 Hotel phone: +52 984-877-8523